|

 The Museum of the My Son Sanctuary

-Before heading to the temples, I recommend visiting the museum.
+Before heading to the temples, I recommend visiting the My Son Museum.
 It is located 100 meters behind the ticket office on the right side of the road.
-With a permanent and thematic exhibition, it provides historical, archaeological, and religious information about My Son and the Cham civilization.
+With a permanent and thematic exhibition, it provides historical, archaeological, and religious insights into My Son and the Cham civilization.
+Admission is free, so why not take the time to visit?

-Across from the museum is the bridge and the road leading to the temple complex.
-While it is entirely possible to walk to the site, I suggest taking one of the free electric cars that frequently depart.
-This way, you can save your energy to stroll around the area and enjoy the temples.
+Opposite the museum is the bridge and road leading to the temple complex.
+While it’s perfectly possible to walk to the site, I suggest taking one of the free electric cars that depart frequently.
+This way, you can save your energy for exploring My Son and enjoying the temples.

 Pont d'entrée à My Son à Hoi An